justnonamenoname/lifeticle/readme.md

 For information, there are qualia, and this complicates the concept of information.

-**Example of the similarity of qualia**
+**Qualia Similarity Example**

-If we assume that the lifeticle is in the atom, there is a similarity between qualia and the electron:
+An example of a physical phenomenon resembling qualia
 1) Correspondence of the wave function with the qualia field
 2) The electron's energy is the strength of qualia
 3) The electron's spin is the positive/negative qualia